Enabling Australian R&D

 The Australian National Fabrication Facility (ANFF) was founded in 2007 to overcome hurdles to R&D success by providing open access to micro and nanofabrication equipment, essential to Australia’s scientific and economic future.
 It was one of nine original research infrastructure facilities established under the Commonwealth’s National Collaborative Research Infrastructure Strategy (NCRIS).

-ANFF owns and provides access to capabilities that can assist in both the development of new products, and improvements to current production methods.
-Each Node provides expertise in a specific area, including advanced materials, nanoelectronics & photonics and bio nano applications.
-The ANFF commitment to providing a world-class open access user facility is underpinned by the sharing of best practice in service provision across the network.
+ANFF owns and provides access to capabilities that can assist in both the development of new products and improvements to current production methods.
+Each Node provides expertise in a specific area, including advanced materials, nanoelectronics & photonics and nano-bio applications.
+The ANFF commitment to providing a world-class, open-access user facility is underpinned by the sharing of best practice in service provision across the network.

-To provide access to micro and nanofabrication equipment for Australia’s researchers.
+To provide access to micro and nanofabrication equipment for Australia’s researchers and industry.

 Strategy for expanding support

 ANFF has been implementing a new strategic direction, aimed at improving support for industry and ensuring economic outcomes.
 The strategy targets areas where ANFF plays a key role in R&D, including Medtech, Space and Defence, and Energy.
-It is based on 3 strategic pillars, namely:
+It is based on 3 strategic pillars:

 • Ensuring sovereign capability in advanced manufacturing.

-With this strategy in mind, ANFF expanded its focus in 2021 to extend out-of-lab support and ensure businesses can access essential assistance through a customer-centred approach.
-The new approach has been employed to help reinvigorate key industry sectors that can be supported by ANFF’s cutting-edge micro and nanofabrication capabilities, and to enable Australia’s post-COVID-19 recovery while aligning with Government priorities.
+ANFF expanded its focus in 2021 to provide out-of-lab support and ensure businesses can access essential assistance through a client-centred approach.
+The new approach has been employed to help reinvigorate key industry sectors that can be supported by ANFF’s cutting-edge micro and nanofabrication capabilities and to enable Australia’s post-covid-19 recovery while aligning with Government priorities.

 New ways to engage